Foreign multinational corporations & the Netherlands annual budget

 Reduction of the CIT Rate

-The current CIT rates in the Netherlands are 15% and 25%.
-The 25% rate is applicable to profits exceeding 245.000 euros per annum, whereas all profits below that amount are taxed by using the low 15% rate.
-In 2022 the maximum amount will be increased to 395.000 euros, meaning you will only have to pay 15% corporate income tax until you reach this amount.
+The current CIT rates in the Netherlands are 19% and 25,8%.
+The 25,8% rate is applicable to profits exceeding 200.000 euros per annum, whereas all profits below that amount are taxed by using the low 19% rate.
 This provides for a very competitive fiscal climate, which is why the Netherlands is so popular amongst foreign investors and multinationals.
 Furthermore, the reduction of the CIT rate provides a budget that will be used to reduce the tax rate of employment income as well.

 Restrictions for banks and insurance companies